Steve Jobs to Posthumously Receive a Presidential Medal of Freedom

-Apple co-founder Steve Jobs will be posthumously awarded the Presidential Medal of Freedom, the White House said Friday, recognizing his accomplishments as the head of Apple and Pixar, as well as his leading role at the Walt Disney Company.
+Apple co-founder Steve Jobs was posthumously awarded the Presidential Medal of Freedom during a ceremony at the White House on Thursday, recognizing his accomplishments as the head of Apple and Pixar, as well as his leading role at the Walt Disney Company.

-"His vision, imagination and creativity led to inventions that have, and continue to, change the way the world communicates, as well as transforming the computer, music, film and wireless industries," the White House said in a statement.
+"What Steve left us is something special," President Joe Biden said during the ceremony.
+"Technology with the capacity to improve our lives in ways that haven't even yet been thought of."
+Biden also said that Jobs embodied the "core" of American character.

 The Presidential Medal of Freedom is the highest civilian honor in the US.
 Basketball star Michael Jordan received the honor in 2016, as did entertainment Oprah Winfrey in 2015 and feminist activist Gloria Steinem in 2013.